RClaudiuM/dotfiles/README.md

 # My dotfiles

-In order to be able to conveniently manage my dotfiles i've decided that they will from now on live on this repository inside GitHub.
+In order to be able to conveniently manage my dotfiles I've decided that they will from now on live on this repository inside GitHub.

-With the help of [STOW](https://www.gnu.org/software/stow/) i can apply them nicely in my machine
+With the help of [STOW](https://www.gnu.org/software/stow/) I can apply them nicely in my machine.

+This repository also contains a nix flake configuration file that will be used to spin up dev environments.

+For that you can check out the [Using Nix and nix-darwin to spin up dev environments](#using-nix) section.

+If not, below are some steps to manually set up a dev environment on a mac machine.

 ## Git installation